khan-ayanama/Course104-React/Lectures/Tutorial-03/notes03.md

 `{<TitleComponent/>}`: This syntax is also used to render the TitleComponent as a self-closing tag, and it's functionally equivalent to the first syntax.
 It's a matter of personal preference which one you use.

 `{<TitleComponent></TitleComponent>}:` This syntax is used to render the TitleComponent with an opening and closing tag, allowing you to include children elements or content inside the component.
 This is used when you want to pass content or other JSX elements as children to the TitleComponent.

+## Benefits of JSX

+`XSS` - Cross site scripting (XSS) is an attack in which an attacker injects malicious executable scripts into the code of a trusted application or website.
+Attackers often initiate an XSS attack by sending a malicious link to a user and enticing the user to click it.

+JSX takes care of XSS.